-A native of Rutland, Vermont, Leslie graduated from Rutland High School.
-From there, she went on to attend the University of Vermont.
-It was there that Leslie earned her Bachelor of Science degree with a concentration in Nutrition and Food Science before going on to become the Co-Owner of Vermont Sport & Fitness Club.
+A native of Rutland, Vermont, Leslie graduated from Rutland High School in 2003.
+From there, she attended the University of Vermont earning her Bachelor of Science degree with a concentration in Nutrition and Food Science.
+In 2017 she began her career as Co-Owner of Vermont Sport & Fitness Club.

 After working in Rhode Island for a short time after college, Leslie and Dan decided to move back to their hometown of Rutland.
-They wanted to be closer to family, as well as to be able to enjoy everything that Vermont has to offer.
-For Leslie, an active and healthy lifestyle though fitness and nutrition has always been a very vital aspect of her life:
+They wanted to be closer to family and enjoy everything that Vermont has to offer.

-“It is so important to me that my boys (Sawyer 5, Mason 2) grow up in an environment that promotes physical fitness, positive mental health and wellness.
-Owning and working in a fitness club is such a logical arena for me because it allows me to utilize my passion for health and wellness and helping others, while also continuing to practice those things myself and set a positive example for my kids.”
+“It is so important to me that my kids (Sawyer, Mason and Finley) grow up in an environment that promotes physical fitness, positive mental health and wellness.
+Living in Vermont and working in a fitness club setting allows me to utilize my passion for health and wellness and helping others, while also continuing to practice those things myself and set a positive example for my kids.”

 When talking about their mission as owners, Leslie feels passionately about the success of others.
 She states that there is a lot of joy that comes with helping people feel better both mentally and physically.